How are Community Solar Garden programs doing across the country?

 We report on Minnesota’s community solar program every month in this blog post, but community solar is gaining traction in other states, too.
 Community solar can happen in any state sharing two key market characteristics: virtual net metering and requirements for utilities to connect distributed solar to the grid (interconnection rules).
 Community solar program legislation can include both elements.

 20 states have passed legislation supporting community shared solar gardens, but few have active programs with a significant number of interconnected gardens.
 ILSR will update this post quarterly with the number of projects and megawatts of installed capacity in states with a formal community solar program that allows non-utility ownership.
 ILSR tracks states with the largest community solar programs and states with accessible and regularly updated datasets.

 After a successful pilot program in 2010, Colorado finally saw an expanded community solar garden program in 2016.
 The program still has a cap of 105 MW, a figure grown out of Xcel’s settlement deal.
 The Colorado community solar program has always had a goal of inclusivity.
 Since the 2010 pilot, the program has had a 5% carveout for low-income customers.
 Now, advocates hope this percentage can be dramatically increased as the state continues to update the program.

 At the end of 2021, Colorado’s community solar program hit 102 completed projects with 130 total megawatts of operational capacity.
 Xcel Energy reports on Colorado’s community solar program in its annual Renewable Energy Compliance reports.

 Although the Massachusetts Senate passed a virtual net metering bill in 2008, its first true community solar project went online in 2014.
 Massachusetts tracks and credits community solar gardens through two Massachusetts Department of Energy Resources programs: RPS Solar Carve-out II (phased out in 2020) and Solar Massachusetts Renewable Target (SMART).

-In the fourth quarter of 2022, Massachusetts’s community solar program hit 472 completed projects with 796 total megawatts of operational capacity.
+In the first quarter of 2023, Massachusetts’s community solar program hit 478 completed projects with 816 total megawatts of operational capacity.